Alfresco/docs-alfresco/process-automation/latest/model/authentication.md

    Optionally, enter a description for the authentication.

-4. Select an authentication type from the drop list.
+4. Select an authentication type from the dropdown list.

+   **Note:** Basic authentication is the only authentication type currently supported.

    Optionally, deselect **Secured** so you can enter a username and password that is used when contacting the API.

 ## Authentication